rizkikotet-dev/OpenWrt-nikki-Mod/README.md

 make package/luci-app-nikki/compile
 ```

-The package files will be found under `bin/packages/your_architecture/nikki`.
+The ipk/apk file will be found under `bin/packages/your_architecture/nikki`.

 ## Dependencies